ddev/ddev.com/src/content/blog/ddev-name-resolution-wildcards.md

   - Guides
 ---

-A very cool thing about DDEV is that you don’t need to think about IP addresses or https or name resolution most of the time.
+A very cool thing about DDEV is that you don’t need to think about IP addresses or HTTPS or name resolution most of the time.
 Some of you will never need to.
 And you don't have to understand teh rest of this article to use DDEV.

 This article attempts to unwind what DDEV does for you, and what to do when things require a bit more effort.